 ALM Generative Intelligence

-Three tiers of generation — the difference is domain understanding
+Three tiers of generation, where the difference is domain understanding

 When Generative Intelligence receives a goal, it does not immediately begin token generation.
-It first assembles a domain knowledge context from ALM's semantic memory — a precise understanding of the professional domain the output needs to serve.
+It first assembles a domain knowledge context from ALM's semantic memory, gaining a precise understanding of the professional domain the output needs to serve.

 This domain context feeds into a procedural memory layer that knows how experts in that field structure their work.
 An architectural drawing has different structural logic than a legal brief.
 Procedural memory encodes both.

-The cross-modal synthesis engine then generates across whatever output formats the goal requires — simultaneously, not sequentially.
+The cross-modal synthesis engine then generates across whatever output formats the goal requires simultaneously, rather than sequentially.
 The result is a coherent output where all components understand their relationship to each other.

 User Goal